Hundreds killed in explosion at a crowded Gaza hospital

 As for the hostages taken by Hamas, Hamad claimed they were providing the nearly 200 people with shelter and protection.

 Those hostages include some military personnel, children and one Holocaust survivor, Israeli military spokesperson Lt.
-Col. Jonathan Conricus said early Tuesday morning during a briefing on X, the platform formerly known as Twitter.
+Col. Jonathan Conricus said early Tuesday morning during a briefing on X.

 Hamad said Hamas would not release hostages: "But it is a war.
 No. Our priority now is to stop aggression and death on Gaza."